jefferyphein/projecteuler-java/README.md

 │   .gitignore      # Ignore project build and development artifacts.
 │   README.md       # This file.
 │   pom.xml         # Project Object Model file for this project.
 │
+└───data            # Input data used by problems.
+│
 └───src
     └───main